astroumd/lmtoy/docs/source/index.rst

 in Mexico (18:59:09N 97:18:53W) operating at mm wavelengths. http://lmtgtm.org/

+This document described the current toy box of LMT tools that you might want to use to reduce LMT data.
+It will cover most Spectral Line instruments.

 LMTSLR
 ======

 LMTSLR (SpectralLine Receiver)

-This is for Sequoia and future Omaya
+This is for Sequoia, the msip 1MMRx and future Omaya

 RSR
 ===

 RSR (Redshift Search Receiver)

 Tolteca